SHILOH SHARPS RIFLES FOR SALE

 THE FOLLOWING RIFLES ARE ON ORDER AND ARE BEING BUILT NOW.
 PRICES SHOWN INCLUDE SHIPPING & INSURANCE.
 THIS IS YOUR TOTAL AMOUNT.

-NOTE: I HAVE AN ASSORTMENT OF THE NEW MODEL 1877 SHARPS ON ORDER- BOTH THE #1 AND #2 VARIATIONS.
-THEY SHOULD BE ARRIVING IN 16+ MONTHS.
+I ALSO HAVE AN ASSORTMENT OF THE NEW MODEL 1877 SHARPS ON ORDER- BOTH THE #1 AND #2 VARIATIONS.
 I'LL POST DETAILS SOON.
 CHECK OUT THE PHOTOS OF ORIGINAL 1877 MODELS AND OTHERS IN THE PHOTO SECTION ON HOME PAGE.